e-left/advanced_computer_architecture_lab1/README.md

 The different in-order CPU types are:

-- SimpleCPU: The SimpleCPU is a purely functional, in-order model that is suited for cases where a detailed model is not necessary.
-This can include warm-up periods, client systems that are driving a host, or just testing to make sure a program works.
-It is now broken up into three classes, the BaseSimpleCPU, the AtomicSimpleCPU and the TimingSimpleCPU.
+ - AtomicSimpleCPUs: they have no pipeline, and are therefore completely unrealistic.
+However, they do run much faster.
+They execute all processes of an instruction in one clock cycle.
+Memory access is done directly and they use Atomic memory accesses.

+ - TimingSimpleCPUs: They have no pipeline, and are therefore completely unrealistic.
+However, they run much faster.
+They use Timing memory accesses which means they wait until the memory access is complete.
+Memory access requests take time to reach the memory system and return.
+But because there is no CPU pipeline, the simulated CPU idles on each memory request waiting for a response.

-- MinorCPU: Minor is an in-order processor model with a fixed pipeline but configurable data structures and execute behaviour.
-It is intended to be used to model processors with strict in-order execution behaviour and allows visualisation of an instruction's position in the pipeline through the MinorTrace/minorview.py format/tool.
-The intention is to provide a framework for micro-architecturally correlating the model with a particular, chosen processor with similar capabilities.
+ - MinorCPUs: Minor is used to model processors with strict in-order execution behavior and allows visualization of an instruction's position in the pipeline through the MinorTrace tool.
+It provides a framework for associating the model with a specific, selected processor with similar capabilities.
+It is considered more realistic than previous models, but is not currently capable of multithreading.
+It is a model with a fixed pipeline but with configurable data structures and execution behavior.

+It has four pipeline stages:
+1. fetch1
+2. fetch2
+3. decode
+4. execute

-- HPI: The HPI model is tuned to be representative of a state of the art ARMv8-A in order CPU.
-This model uses the same 4 stage pipeline model as the MinorCPU.
+- High-Performance In-orderCPUs (HPI): The HPI timing model is tuned to be representative of a modern Armv8-A in-order implementation.
+The HPI pipeline uses the same four-stage model as the MinorCPU

+A Generic Interrupt Controller (GIC) supports the routing of software-generated, private and shared peripheral interrupts between.
+The GIC allows software to hide, enable and disable interrupts, from individual sources, to prioritize (hardware) individual sources, and to generate software interrupts.

+The Data Processing Unit(Data Processing Unit-DPU) contains general purpose registers and system registers.
+This allows the memory system to be configured and controlled and to decode and execute instructions.
+The FPU contains the floating-point registers and status registers.
+It performs floating-point operations on the data in the floating-point register file.
+The DPU and FPU can be modeled by the functional units (FU) in the Execute stage of the MinorCPU pipeline.

+It also has an L1 instruction cache and an L1 data cache.

+The Memory Management Unit (MMU) is to allow the system to execute multiple tasks as independent programs running in their own private virtual memory space.
+They do not need any knowledge of the physical memory mapping of the system, i.e. the addresses actually used by the hardware.

 #### Subquestions